-This was the first time I used Spoonflower Inc. to print a background photo onto fabric, and the result was a little darker than I had expected, but I also liked the mood it enhanced.
+This was the first time I used Spoonflower Inc. to print a background photo onto fabric, The result was a little darker than I had expected, but it worked with the mood of the piece.

-Painting the flags to not only look like they were hanging, but also to fit in with the general palette of the entire piece took a few trials.
+It took a few trials to paint the flags to not only look like they were hanging, but also to fit in with the general palette.